davidb-github/be-workflows/workflow.md

 ## Book 1 - Chapter 10
 1. Update the parse_url() method in request_handler.py  - book 1 - chapter 10
  - includes new parse logic to detect query string params
+1. Update the parse_url() do_GET method in request_handler.py
 1. Update the do_GET() method in request_handler.py - book 1 - chapter 10
+ - determine resource,key and value and add elif statement to do new function call
 1. Update the models/customer.py model to implement default parameter values (Only needed for employees, not for practice)
 1. Update customers/request.py with new method get_customers_by_email(email)
 1. Update the customers/__init__.py to import new function get_customers_by_email